ArbiterGames/instants/README.md

 # Setup
 * [Create a new heroku instance](https://dashboard-next.heroku.com/new)
 * Make note of the name of the app.
-I'll call this <app name> in the rest of the instructions
+You'll be asked to enter it later.
-* Clone this repo
+* Fork this repo
 * Run `. ./bootstrap.sh <app name>`
 * Create the heroku instance
 * Add the heroku instance as a remote of this repo